- Buy LINK and 50+ other cryptos

 The process you’ll have to follow to deposit funds into your account varies depending on the cryptocurrency exchange you choose.

-The last step is to exchange BTC or ETH for LINK on your chosen exchange.
+The last step is to buy LINK with fiat currency, or to exchange BTC or ETH for LINK on your chosen exchange.
 Once again, the process varies depending on the exchange you choose.

 ChainLink coins are ERC20 tokens that exist on the Ethereum network.
 As a result, they can be stored on any Ethereum-friendly wallet, such as the following: